Opium production in Afghanistan: Afghan War (2001–2021)

 Nine years of intense fighting by international troops did nothing to stop the production.
 In fact it only became worse.
 The only difference was that it has been pushed out beyond the central populated zone to less governed badlands beyond the Helmand canal.

 Foreign involvement

 Approximately 40,000 foreign troops attempted to manage "security" in Afghanistan, principally of 32,000 regular soldiers from 37 NATO forces: the International Security Assistance Force.
 8,000 US and other special operations forces, mainly privately contracted soldiers of fortune, made up the balance.
 There was significant resistance, both from the ideological and theocratic Taliban, especially in southern Afghanistan, as well as from independent local warlords and drug organizations.
 Antonio Maria Costa, executive director of UNODC, described the situation: "There is no rule of law in most of the southern parts of Afghanistan—the bullets rule."

+In a 2026 interview with Chris Hedges, CIA whistleblower John Kiriakou claimed he was told by a DEA official that Afghans were allowed to cultivate poppy by the United States for export to Russia and Iran, in order to "weaken their societies".
+According to the US official, "almost all" of Afghanistan's heroin production went to Russia and Iran.